IM2AG-IntroRob2026/docker_images/README.md

 # create3-dockers
 Docker images for connecting to create3 robots and/or running the simulator.

+On Ubuntu, install docker from [apt repository](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)

+On Windows, make sure to use docker with your WSL2 image of ubuntu.

 ## Building an image
 Each image `image-name` is defined in the file `image-name/Dockerfile`.
 To build it, run
 ```